zyedidia/lfi/README.md

 The core of the LFI toolchain is an assembly rewriter that reads arbitrary GNU assembly files (`.s`) and produces assembly files that will pass verification when compiled and linked.
-This rewriter is implemented as a Peg parser that is compiled to C using Leg, and consists of roughly 750 lines of code.
+This rewriter is implemented as a PEG parser that is compiled to C using Leg, and consists of roughly 750 lines of code.
 It is located in `lfi-leg/` (see `lfi-arm64.leg` for the ARM64 rewriter).